OleHolmNielsen/Niflheim_system/Slurm_configuration.rst

 * The auto_tmpdir_ SPANK_ plugin provides automated handling of temporary directories for jobs (see also `this page <https://docs.hpc.udel.edu/technical/slurm/caviness/auto_tmpdir>`_).

-  A great advantage of this plugin that it actually works correctly with NFS home directories automounted by autofs_, in contrast to Slurm's job_container.conf_ plugin (see more below).
+  A great advantage of this plugin that it actually works correctly with NFS home directories automounted by autofs_, in contrast to Slurm's job_container.conf_ plugin priot to 23.02 (see more below).

   You can build a customized RPM package for this plugin: